 The end of the cats’ lives shaped the beginning of her life and vice versa, grief and hope all jumbled together.
 I imagine this is why she was so drawn to trees – because in her eyes they weren’t going anywhere, unlike the cats who were loving, but frail and fading fast.

-2017 was very much like those early years with some amazing highs and heartbreaking lows.
+This year was very much like those early years with some amazing highs and heartbreaking lows.
 But this time, I let myself get a little too swept up in the ups and downs and lost my balance.

 I want to be different in 2018 – more tree-like in a strong, steady, weather-any-storm kind of way.